Private, In-Home Tutoring in Fort Myers, Florida

-SchoolTutoring Academy’s tutoring programs for Fort Myers students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fort Myers, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools in Fort Myers follow the Common Core Standards and the Next Generation Sunshine Standards.
 The primary goal of both curricula is to offer a guided overview to the skills and knowledge that students need to master in order to truly know and be able to use their core subject-area learning.
 Beyond the curriculum, the schools are also instituting various programs aimed at keeping students engaged and wanting to learn more.